Hope Bancorp (NASDAQ:HOPE) Issues Quarterly Earnings Results

-Hope Bancorp (NASDAQ:HOPE) posted its quarterly earnings results on Sunday.
-The financial services provider reported $0.43 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.41 by $0.02, MarketWatch Earnings reports.
-Hope Bancorp had a net margin of 29.96% and a return on equity of 8.77%.
-The company had revenue of $146.42 million for the quarter, compared to the consensus estimate of $141.90 million.
-During the same period last year, the firm posted $0.23 EPS.
-The company’s revenue for the quarter was up 10.8% on a year-over-year basis.
+Hope Bancorp (NASDAQ:HOPE) posted its earnings results on Sunday.
+The financial services provider reported $0.43 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.41 by $0.02, MarketWatch Earnings reports.
+Hope Bancorp had a return on equity of 8.77% and a net margin of 29.96%.
+The business had revenue of $146.42 million during the quarter, compared to analyst estimates of $141.90 million.
+During the same quarter last year, the firm earned $0.23 earnings per share.
+The company’s revenue for the quarter was up 10.8% compared to the same quarter last year.

 Hope Bancorp, Inc is a bank holding company, which engages in the provision of financial services through its subsidiary, Bank of Hope.
 The firm offers core business banking products for small and medium-sized businesses and individuals.
 Its products and services include certificate of deposit, online banking, bill payment, mobile banking, credits card, and mortgage loans.